apurvasharan17/SummifyAI/README.md

 **SummifyAI** is a powerful browser extension that uses **Google's Gemini AI** to instantly summarize any webpage.
 Whether you're researching, studying, or just trying to quickly understand content, SummifyAI transforms lengthy articles into **digestible summaries tailored to your preferences**.

 > ⚠️ **Note:** This extension is currently available for **manual installation only**.
-Due to the Chrome Web Store's $5 developer registration fee, we haven't published it yet.
+Due to the Chrome Web Store's $5 developer registration fee, I haven't published it yet.
 However, you can **easily install and use it** by following the steps below!

 ---